 Still not sure where to register your name change?

-This is a decision for you to make and we can’t provide any further advice to what appears on the page.
-It makes sense to register your name change in the country where you intend to reside for the foreseeable future, or where you hold the majority of records that will need updating, however you should also consider the rules around what documents will be accepted to update any passports you hold.
-In some cases people may need to apply for a legal name change in both countries to get all records across both Australia and New Zealand updated into the same name.
-If you need to lodge 2 legal name change applications there are no cost savings or special procedures to follow.
+This is a decision for you to make and we can’t provide any further advice from what appears on the page.
+It makes sense to register your name change in the country where you intend to reside for the foreseeable future, or where you hold the majority of records that will need updating.
+Customers may need to apply for a legal name change in both countries to get all records across both Australia and New Zealand updated into the same name.
+If you need to lodge 2 legal name change applications there are no cost savings or different procedures to follow.

 We are unable to advise you which country you should lodge your legal name change application in for your particular situation as we are not legal experts.
 You should make your own decision based on your personal situation.